-[NTNOERROR]
+NTNOERROR

 A daemon has already been started that matches the filename passed as key\file.
-The application can begin to log trace events after calling trace\open\thread.

-[NTLISTEN]
+NTLISTEN

-All operations where successful, but no user daemon matching the filename passed as key\file could be found.
-The application can continue to make

-NightTrace API calls but attempts to log events will fail until a daemon is started, at which point logging of events will succeed.
+All operations were successful, but no user daemon matching the filename passed as key\file could be found.
+The application can continue to make NightTrace API calls but attempts to log events will fail until a daemon is started, at which point logging of events will succeed.